 An Afternoon Away

 If you’re ultra-busy this summer, but still want to have that camping, outdoor experience, never fear.
-Head on out to Blackstrap Provincial Park, only a forty minute drive south of Saskatoon.
-With inviting beaches, rolling hills, and cool waters, Blackstrap is the perfect place to enjoy an afternoon of swimming, watersports, or fishing.
+Head on out to Blackstrap Provincial Park, only a forty-minute drive south of Saskatoon.
+The park offers lake access, beaches, camping, boating, fishing, hiking, biking, and views of the well-known Blackstrap hill.
+It works well for an afternoon on the water or a weekend camping trip.
 If you have a little more time, pack a tent and extend your stay at the campground.

 A Weekend of Watersports